jsndyks/dump/diverse-cdt/cdtEngagement.md

 > _Raj mentions: the terms "showcase" and "plant visit"._

-> _Raj mentions: a "business internship ... to develop a new idea for collaboration with the business" and adds thast "This internship must be different from the PhD research and will support transferrable skills.
+> _Raj mentions: a "business internship ... to develop a new idea for collaboration with the business" and adds that "This internship must be different from the PhD research and will support transferrable skills.
 A direct financial contribution to the student’s living costs is expected." _

 > _Jason says: We have internships but not business internships.
 I’m not sure we need these skills internships but am open to persuasion.
 How do they fit in? _